-You may already have a family plot which we can arrange to be reopened before burial.
+You may already have a family burial plot which we can arrange to be reopened before burial.
 If this is the case, we will require the deeds and relevant paperwork.
 Please do not worry if this paperwork isn’t available, as we will be able to help locate these for you.

 If you would like your family to be buried close to each other, you can inquire about purchasing or reserving multiple plots.
-If this is the case, please speak to the local authorities about their specific rules and regulations.
+If this is the case, please speak to the local authorities about their specific burial plot rules and regulations.

 Burial costs vary significantly across the UK and are beyond our control.
 Our funeral professionals will be on hand to co-ordinate these third party costs.